feelinglovelynow/ace-graph-database/README.md

       x: { // intellisense within x changes based on above id
         schema: {
           nodes: {
-            Actor: { // Actor node props
+            Actor: { // Node: Actor
               firstName: { id: 'Prop', x: { dataType: 'string', mustBeDefined: true } },
               lastName: { id: 'Prop', x: { dataType: 'string', mustBeDefined: true } },
               actsIn: { id: 'ForwardRelationshipProp', x: { has: 'many', node: 'Movie', relationship: 'actsInMovie' } }, },
-            Movie: { // Movie node props
+            Movie: { // Node: Movie
               name: { id: 'Prop', x: { dataType: 'string', mustBeDefined: true } },
               actors: { id: 'ReverseRelationshipProp', x: { has: 'many', node: 'Actor', relationship: 'actsInMovie' } }, },
           },
           relationships: {
-            actsInMovie: {
+            actsInMovie: { // Relationship: actsInMovie
               id: 'ManyToMany',
-              x: {
               props: {
                 _salary: { id: 'RelationshipProp', x: { dataType: 'number' } } // This is a relationship prop (actsInMovie > _salary).
 When calling ace() with QueryByNode or QueryByRelationship, it is helpful for relationship props to start with an underscore.
 Starting relationship props with an underscore helps identify which props are node props (do not start with underscore) and which props are relationship props (start with underscore)
-                }
               }
             }
           }